siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 Status reports may be enabled to report machine position and state during movement.
 These are designed for display and feedback only and should not be used for flow control purposes.

 ### Startup Messages
-There are 3 startup messages:
+There are 3 startup messages.

 Loading configs from EEPROM is the normal initialization message.
-A status code of 15 means the system is initializing and is not ready for use.
+A status code of 15 (Initializing) means the system is initializing and is not ready for use.
 Do not send any commands yet.

     {"b":{"fv":0.950,"fb":343.020,"msg":"Loading configs from EEPROM"},"f":[1,15,255,3594]}